morrismukiri/joomjson/readme.md

 # **Joomla JSON**
-*Get joomla content using a JSON API*
+*Get joomla content as JSON using a REST API*

 All articles requests can be cached locally